 What do students need to do to be considered for a DI appointment?

-Can a student apply to both the full-time and part-time option of a single program?
+Can a student apply to more than one track of a single program?

 Is there a limit to the number of programs that one can apply to and rank for computer matching?

 There is no limit to the number of programs selected.
 However,